Joy Villa Wears A Gown With Obscene Anti-Planned Parenthood Message To Film Premiere

 “Abortion is not health care and Planned Parenthood has been pushing that and indoctrinating girls with pink and girliness,” she said.
 “So that’s why my dress is hot pink and very girly.”

-Villa’s dress is not the Unplanned’s first brush with controversy.
-Christian groups and some Hollywood figures objected to the rating agency MPAA giving the film an “R” rating, claiming it was unjustified, and indicative of an underlying bias in Hollywood against the film’s anti-choice message.
+Villa’s dress is not Unplanned‘s first brush with controversy.
+Christian groups and some Hollywood figures objected to the MPAA giving the film an “R” rating, claiming it was unjustified and indicative of an underlying bias in Hollywood against the film’s anti-choice message.
 The MPAA responded that the rating came about because the film depicts an actual abortion on-screen, which it deemed “objectionable.”